The fine art of friendship

 It's great to see diversity in the ethinicites of this book's main characters.
 In 2018, only 4% of children’s books published in the UK contained a black or minority ethnic main protagonist.
 The Irish percentage is likely to be even lower.
 Children in wheelchairs are represented too.

-This is part of the Big Bright Feelings series by Tom Percival, which features lots of BAME characters.
-We don’t have any of the others yet but will definitely be getting hold of them.
-I like how challenging emotions are referred to as "big" and "bright" rather than "bad."
-My kids are particularly fascinated by the manifestation of Ruby's anxieties on the cover image for Ruby’s Worry and keep asking me to get it for them.
-I'll share a review as soon as I do.
+This is part of the Big Bright Feelings series by Tom Percival, which features lots of Black Asian and minority ethnic characters.
+I like how the challenging emotions are referred to as "big" and "bright" rather than "bad."
+We also have Ruby’s Worry and I'll share a review soon.

 Tom Percival is a writer, artist, video producer and musician who has written many books for children and illustrated several more.
 There’s a wonderful note from Tom at the beginning offering advice on how to find common ground with a potential new friend.
 It also suggests that: “if you ever see someone who looks a little bit ‘on-their-own’ try to include them.”
 The concluding line is fantastic too: “No matter what you’re feeling, remember that it always helps to talk about it.
 Be open, be honest, be YOU!”